 Create List in Excel

 To Excel will identify the List range and bring up a Create List dialog box.
-This box gives you the option to re-select the List range and let Excel know if the List has Headers in the first … Read the rest
+This box gives you the option to re-select the List range and let Excel know if the List … Read the rest

 I’ve been thinking about converting my older XLS files to the newer XLSX format, but ran into a quirk that stopped me.
 Maybe I’m just too impatient.
 Here’s my story.